folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

   Note: This content is currently in draft status.
 tags: ["subtopic"]
 ---
-A single server installation is recommended if you have a single tenant or you can estimate beforehand the number of tenants and resources that your FOLIO instance will handle.
+A single server installation is being considered a non-production installation.
+For a production installation you should apply some kind of orchestration.

 ![FOLIO Single Server components](/img/single_docker_compose.png)